-All teams should bring their own warm-up balls.
-Teams will mutually agree to use one of their warm-up balls during the game.
-A size 6 basketball should be used for all U9-U13 games unless both coaches mutually agree to use a size 7 basketball.
-Pre-game warm-ups will last a minimum of FIVE minutes and the halftime break will be THREE minutes.
-The halftime break can be shortened at the discretion of the site coordinator if the tournament is running behind.
+Pre-game warm-ups will last a minimum of 5 minutes and the halftime break will be 3 minutes.
+The breaks can be shortened at the discretion of the site coordinator if we are running behind.

-The first listed team in the draw is the home team and should wear the light coloured uniforms, unless one team does not have home and away color uniforms.
+The first listed team in the draw is the home team and should wear the light coloured uniforms.
 Teams may make arrangements among themselves to change this guideline.
 Teams MUST bring both uniform tops to all games if they have them.

 All players will be allowed FIVE PERSONAL FOULS before they are disqualified.
-Bonus foul shots (two shots) will be shot on the EIGHTH team foul in every half.
+Bonus foul shots (two shots) will be shot on the 8th team foul in every half.

 Teams will get TWO 60-second time-outs per half (no carry-over).
-One time-out will be given out for each overtime period.
-Time-outs must be called through the bench.
+One time-out will be given out for the 1st overtime period.
+Time-outs must be called through the scoretable.

 Team coaches are responsible for the conduct and supervision of their players and fans/parents.
 Unacceptable behaviour may result in the person being banned from the gym for the remainder of the tournament.

 We will NOT be using a shot clock.
-However, teams which deliberately stall will be given a 10 second warning We will be using a 8-second backcourt count and an over-and-back center line.
+However, teams which deliberately stall will be given a 10 second warning.
+8-second backcourt and over-and-back at center are in effect.

-Pool tie-breakers are: a) head-to-head, b) point differential, c) points against, d) coin toss
+Pool tie-breakers are: a) head-to-head, b) point differential (max 20 pt/game), c) points against, d) coin toss